psephopaiktes/svg-mask-icon/README.md

 <br />

 ## Features
-- Bundle size under 20kb
+- Bundle size is about 1kb.
 - Ability to change color and size using CSS

 <br />